-Security remains a good point of both the hotels we stayed so far, with security control at the hotel entrance with X-Ray screening for our hand luggage.
-Even the lobby hostesses greet guests with the Thai Wai, like we were in Thailand.
+Security remains a good point of both the hotels we have stayed in so far, with security control at the hotel entrance with X-Ray screening for our hand luggage.
+Even the lobby hostesses greet guests with the Thai Wai like we were in Thailand.

-The contrast between the opulence of luxury and grimness of poverty are laid bare for all to see.
+The contrast between the opulence of luxury and the grimness of poverty is laid bare for all to see.
 Trips like this served to remind us what life can throw at us and why we should be thankful for what we have.

-All pictures used in this blogs are all rights reserved and copyrighted to Jensen Chua Photography and Jetabout Holidays.
+All pictures used in this blog are all rights reserved and copyrighted to Jensen Chua Photography.